| print view | expand content | forums | guestbook | disable ads | Contribute / Submit |

 3. Click Device Manager on the left.
 It is located under System Tools.

 4. Under Display Adapters, Right-Click the nVidia card and click Uninstall .
-Click Yes in the warning.
+Click OK to the warning.

-5. After uninstallation is complete, if prompted to restart, restart your PC.into Normal mode
+5. After uninstallation is complete, restart your PC.

 Try swapping the video card or switch to the built-in one